lucasxlu/DataHouse/README.md

 # Data Mining Workspace

 ## Introduction
-   This repository is designed for data analysis and data visualization in house price, job interviewing and SNS data mining.
+   This repository is designed for data mining and data visualization in house price, job interviewing and SNS data mining.
-   We collect all the data with [scrapy](https://docs.scrapy.org/en/latest/index.html) and [requests](http://www.python-requests.org/en/master/), data pre-processing and machine learning with [scikit-learn](http://scikit-learn.org/stable/) and [pandas](http://pandas.pydata.org/).
+   We collect data with [scrapy](https://docs.scrapy.org/en/latest/index.html) and [requests](http://www.python-requests.org/en/master/), data pre-processing and machine learning with [scikit-learn](http://scikit-learn.org/stable/) and [pandas](http://pandas.pydata.org/).
    Data storing with [MongoDB](https://docs.mongodb.com/).

    There are several modules belongs to different application.